 - Email marketing campaigns

-Next, list out the software that you currently rely on to pursue your digital goals on each of these digital properties.
+Then, list out the software that you currently rely on to pursue your digital goals on each of these digital properties.
 Your CMS (or website builder platform), marketing software, social media marketing tools, and email marketing platforms likely all already play important roles for your organization.
 But are there any gaps in your toolkit, or are there ways in which your existing tools could work better together?

-Develop your plans with each specific outlet in mind, and consider how you’ll use to each to promote the other.
+Develop your plans with each specific outlet in mind, and consider how you’ll use each to promote the other.
 For instance, if you’re conducting a peer-to-peer fundraising campaign, focus on creating content that’s optimized to attract a lot of attention on social media.
 Promote your blog posts to Facebook followers, encouraging them to get involved.
-Then use the engagement metrics and donor feedback you generate to promote the campaign to email subscribers.
+Then, use the engagement metrics and donor feedback you generate to promote the campaign to email subscribers.

-Remember that the core purpose of any new nonprofit digital strategy you develop should be to create a unified support system to boosts the impact of your online fundraising, awareness campaigns, or other engagement goals.
+Remember that the core purpose of any new nonprofit digital strategy you develop should be to create a unified support system to boost the impact of your online fundraising, awareness campaigns, or other engagement goals.
 For most nonprofits, these goals typically revolve around online fundraising, so we’ll focus on that aspect of strategy development.

 It’s important to choose the right online fundraising channels for your campaign.
 This differs from the digital communication channels outlined above.
-While your website, social media, and email can be used to effectively promote and support any online campaign, the actual digital method through which donors will initiate their donation transaction should be chosen based on the specific nature of your campaign or project.
-The most common and effective fundraising channels include:
+While your website, social media, and email can be used to effectively promote and support any online campaign, the actual method through which donors will initiate their online donation transaction should be chosen based on the specific nature of your campaign or project.

 - Online donation pages or forms.
 Hosted directly on your website, these forms allow donors to easily enter their payment information and complete a transaction, ideally without needing to be directed to a third-party service.

 - Crowdfunding platforms.
 These fundraising services allow nonprofits and individuals to set up timed campaigns and promote them online.
 There are all types of platforms that offer varying levels of flexibility, but these platforms are best suited for smaller-scale fundraising projects that can quickly attract a lot of attention online via social media.
 Larger organizations typically don’t use crowdfunding platforms.

 The idea here is to consciously consider which donation outlets are best suited to your overarching campaign or project goals.

 Your communication strategy should actively direct supporters to the most appropriate online fundraising outlet to keep your campaign’s energy focused.
 We recommend using integrated solutions whenever possible to keep your strategies more focused and your data more centralized.

 Once you’ve integrated your digital marketing techniques with your online fundraising outlets, created digital content, promoted your campaign, and attracted support, it can be easy to feel like all the hard work is over.
 However, post-campaign analysis is one of the most important steps in the entire process!

-Step 7: Measure your campaign’s success.
+Step 7: Measure the success of your nonprofit digital strategy.

 Measuring the successes of your online fundraising campaign or other digital project is always essential, but it’s particularly important when you’ve put in so much thought and work into refreshing your overall digital marketing strategy.
 It all comes down to building robust data management protocols and practices for your campaign.